Pueblo Grande Museum in Phoenix Offers a Glimpse Into the Ancient World of Canal Makers

 But civilizations come and go.
 People move on, and the Hohokam did as well.
 Their name, Hohokam, means "those who have vanished".
 Yet, they left behind their homes, their canals, their community buildings.

 Early Settlers Find the Ruins and Phoenix Is Born (or Reborn)

 Thousands of years after the Hohokam left, some settlers arrived in the area.
 They noticed the ruins of this ancient civilization, and decided to use what they could from it.
 Of course, what they most needed and found usable with some work were the canals.
 They dug them out and used them to bring water to their homes.

 Their settlement started to grow and it needed a name.
 Darrell Duppa, one of the settlers, who was a well-educated traveler as well, was part of the committee.
 He predicted the rise of another great civilization on the site of the ancient one.

 He proposed to name their young town Phoenix, after the mythical bird reborn from its own ashes.
 We use the name for the city to this day.

 The First City in the Nation With an Archaeologist

-They got a chance for this in 1924, when the area that is the archaeological site today, was donated to the city.
-A few years later, in 1929, they opened the museum and hired a city archaeologist, who also acted as the museum director.
+They got a chance for this in 1924, when the former owner donated the area with the most ruins to the city.
+A few years later, in 1929, the city opened the museum.
+In the same time, they hired a city archaeologist, who also acted as the museum director.
 With this measure, Phoenix became the first city in the nation to have an archaeologist.